Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 Changing one of these can ripple into every area of life.

+Meditation, for instance, is an internal leverage point.

+Building this habit into your day strengthens focus, reduces stress, and sharpens self-awareness — benefits that ripple outward and ultimately feed back into your creative output.

 **External leverage points** lie outside your control, but you can position yourself to benefit from them.

 These are shifts in technology, culture, or economics that reshape the environment you move in.

-Meditation, for instance, is an internal leverage point.

-Building this habit into your day strengthens focus, reduces stress, and sharpens self-awareness — benefits that ripple outward and ultimately feed back into your creative output.

-Artificial intelligence, on the other hand, is an external leverage point.
+Artificial intelligence is one of the biggest external leverage points right now.

 You don’t control its existence, but you can adapt to it and use it to amplify your reach.